-Sexual orientation.
-Sexual orientation is defined as having a preference for heterosexuality, homosexuality, or bisexuality, having a history of such preference, or being identified with such a preference (WI Gen. Stat.
-Sec.
-111.32).
+Sexual orientation. ”Sexual orientation” is defined as having a preference for heterosexuality, homosexuality, or bisexuality, having a history of such preference, or being identified with such a preference (Wis.
+Gen. Stat. § 111.32).

 Human immunodeficiency virus (HIV).
 A Wisconsin law on HIV testing prohibits employers from requiring an employee or prospective employee to submit to an HIV test unless the state epidemiologist and the secretary of health and social services declares that individuals who have HIV infections may, through employment, provide a significant risk of transmitting HIV to others (Wis.
 Gen. Stat. § 103.15 et seq.).

 Subject to certain limited exceptions, a separate state law prohibits the disclosure of a person’s HIV test results without written authorization of the person tested or his or her authorized representative (Wis.
 Gen. Stat. § 252.15).